 In a room full of about 30 nurses, we took a survey that I’ll share with you in a second.
 After completing the survey, we were asked to stand on opposite corners of the room based on our results and, to my surprise, only eight nurses went to the extroverted side!
-You’d think that a nurse must have to be extroverted.
-We spend 12 hours a day talking to patients and their families, other nurses, and healthcare professionals.
+Now, you’d think that a nurse must have to be extroverted.
+Nurses spend 12 hours a day talking to patients and their families, other nurses, and healthcare professionals.
 How would an introvert survive?

 The more that I think about it, the more it made sense though.
 We do spend all our time around others and when I get to my car, I thoroughly enjoy the quiet drive home talking to my girlfriend or listening to music and then laying in bed without the sound of telemetry alarms, call bells, or my work phone constantly going off.